 5. Putting in a pool at some stage?

-Consider this before starting your design to save on costly structural changes down the track – future you will be thankful!
+Consider this before starting your landscape design to save on costly structural changes down the track – future you will be thankful!

 6. Save some space for relaxation.